-Why Study English?

 Areas of Study in English

-Visit our Courses Offered page for a list of classes that we offer through the year.
+Visit our Courses Offered webpage for a list of classes that we offer through the year.

 Placement and Prerequisites

-- Some courses in the English department are geared for students who have a recommended level of skills and knowledge.
+- Many English courses are geared for students who have a recommended level of skills and knowledge.

 - De Anza uses U.S. high school transcripts and other assessment methods to place students in the best course sequence for them to succeed.

-- Students who have not been assessed or who are unsure of their placement should contact the Assessment Center.
+- If you have not been assessed or if you are unsure of your placement, contact the Assessment Center.

-- Please make sure to check the Prerequisite section for each English Literature course description in the Course Catalog or Course Schedule before enrolling in the class.
+- All students should be sure to check the Prerequisite section for each English Literature course description in the Course Catalog or Course Schedule before enrolling in the class.